xyl012/bioutils/index.md

-## The Lost Guide to Using Rust for Biology
+## A Bioinformatics Library in Rust

-Learning a programming language is a lot of work and (at least for me) was difficult from a non-computer science background.
-Rust is a great tool and is relatively easy to learn compared to other low-level languages but requires a ton of filtering and learning along the way.
-This book is a step by step HOWTO of getting started for individuals with a life science background, but can also be of use to any Rust beginner.
+Bioutils is a bioinformatics library to build bioinformatics software.
+Comparatively to other popular bioinformatics libraries, it uses built-in Rust as much as possible and prioritizes drop-in capability to other idiomatic Rust software.
+Pull requests welcome!